Have an opinion you'd like to share with Sifted's readers? Excellent! Please read on...

 We like starting conversations.
 There’s nothing better than a somewhat controversial or unusual point of view to get people talking about a subject.

-So, don’t pitch us an idea about why it’s a good idea to talk to your customers early on (everyone knows that!)
+So, don’t pitch us a piece about why it’s a good idea to talk to your customers early on (everyone knows that!).
 Pitch us an idea about why customers are stupid and should be ignored at all costs.
-That sounds much more intriguing.
+That is much more intriguing.

 The best pieces come with a healthy dose of the author’s character.
 You’re writing this piece because of your experience — make sure you tell us about that.
 Don’t be afraid to be personal.
 Also, we’re not the FT; have a little fun.
 This is also not an academic essay; you’re allowed to use “normal” words and expressions.

 Make a point — then back it up.
-Find data from credible sources, include anecdotes from personal experience (like this: “What I’ve learned from a year of working with female founders”), quote others, refer to articles and blog posts.
+Find data from credible sources, include anecdotes from personal experience, quote others and refer to articles and blog posts.
+The following are good examples of this:

-The startup ecosystem’s diversity problem, for example, is way too big to be discussed in 800 words — so pick just one element of it, like this piece does: “The pitching process is broken”
+- Managing and hiring talent, for example, is way too broad a topic to be discussed in 800 words — so just pick one element of it, like this piece: “Why a people person should be one of your startup’s first 10 hires”.

 Here’s what we’re not looking for.